holy-jesus/HolyImageDownloader/README.md

 > [Русский](https://github.com/holy-jesus/HolyImageDownloader/blob/main/README_ru.md)

+### This program is broken at the moment, as Google have updated their front-end and how it gets new images.
+In the [reverse folder](reverse/) I'm doing some analysis/reverse engineering to figure it out.

 This module is in an early stage of development, hence there's a lot of unimplemented functionality, broken features, and inadequate documentation, etc. Additionally, with each commit, everything can significantly change, break, etc.

 ## Key Features

 - This module doesn't utilize Selenium, only direct requests to Google's browser API, reducing computer load and significantly decreasing image download time.

 ## Installation